Comparison of temperatures

 Capital:

-Greece: Athens (population approx. 665,000) I Türkiye: Ankara (population approx. 5.5 million)
+Greece: Athens (population approx. 3.1 million) I Türkiye: Ankara (population approx. 5.6 million)

 Form of government:

-Greece: Parliamentary republic I Türkiye: Republic/Parliamentary Republic
+Greece: Parliamentary Republic I Türkiye: Republic/Parliamentary Republic

 Religion: